sansqra/sansqra/README.md

 ### Hi there 👋

 I'm a final year Computer Science undergad.
-Obsessed about all things Maths, AI 🤖, Philosophy.
+Obsessed about all things AI 🤖

 I do spend my time writing code, reading reserach papers, and sometimes dreaming up ML architectures (but still a noob at all this).